-In general, plant-based milks have a lot less fat, and a lot less of every other nutritional element, than dairy milk.
+In general, plant-based milks have less fat and every other nutritional element than dairy milk.
 Makes sense, since plant-based milks are predominantly water.
 The fat they do have, though, is mono-unsaturated (with some exceptions, as you’ll see), the kind that promotes cardiovascular health as well as great skin.
 They also bring more fiber to the party than dairy milk.
 It should go without saying that if you have an allergy to tree nuts, you’ll be limited to just a few of these plant milk options.

-But the good news is that in today’s market, there are so many options that you’re guaranteed to find a plant milk that perfectly suits your taste as well as nutritional demands.
+But the good news is that in today’s market, there are so many options that you’re guaranteed to find a plant-based milk that perfectly suits your taste as well as nutritional demands.
 It’s worth noting that not all plant milks are created equal.

 Choosing which one is healthiest isn’t just about the milk base — it’s also about what kind of additives it includes.
 Depending on which brand you choose, you may find a large helping of added sugar, flavoring, and thickeners such as carrageenan, guar gum, or vegetable oil.
 Many also have their naturally occurring vitamin quotients boosted with added isolates of vitamin D or E so they can compete better with dairy milk.

-Soy milk was the darling of the 1990s for good reason — it’s a plant-based milk that contains as much protein as cow’s milk, very little fat, and is a good source of vitamin A, potassium and the elusive vitamin B-12 (hard to find outside of animal sources).
+Soy milk was the darling of the 1990s for good reason — it’s plant-based milk that contains as much protein as cow’s milk, very little fat, and is a good source of vitamin A, potassium, and the elusive vitamin B-12 (hard to find outside of animal sources).
 If you suffer from high blood pressure, it’s a good idea to look for probiotic or fermented soy milk varieties.